mgravell/ProtobufMemoryExploration/readme.md

 Note: the `_H` examples use hacks in Google.Protobuf; this code will not compile/work against the real repo!

+Aside: the pattern I'm using here for memory reduction is one I've seen arise multiple times; I've also started a discussion around normalizing this pattern; no idea where that will go - assume "nowhere" for now.

 Serialize:

 |                          Method |       Mean |    Error |    StdDev |     Median |  Gen 0 | Allocated |